hRPC lineRetinitis Pigmentosa

-We have used our cell expansion and screening technologies to develop “off-the-shelf” stem cell therapies for serious conditions such as stroke where the patient populations are significant and where few if any alternative treatments exist.
-Unlike conventional drug treatments which typically address the symptoms of disease, the potential of stem cell treatments such as ours is to address the underlying causes of the target disease.
-Our stem cell treatments have been shown in pre-clinical testing to stimulate natural repair mechanisms in the organs affected by the disease in question, leading to a reduction in the functional impairments associated with the disease.
+We have used our cell expansion and screening technologies to develop “off-the-shelf” stem cell therapies for serious conditions, such as retinitis pigmentosa and stroke disability, where the patient populations are significant and few, if any, alternative treatments exist.
+Unlike conventional drug treatments that typically address the symptoms of disease, the potential of stem cell treatments such as ours, address the underlying causes and/or effects of the target disease.
+Our stem cell treatments have been shown in pre-clinical testing to stimulate natural repair mechanisms in the organs affected by the disease in question, leading to a reduction in the associated functional impairments.

 Human retinal progenitor cells (hRPC)

 Human retinal progenitor cells are cells that differentiate into components of the retina.
-These cells are used allogeneically, with cells from a single source being administered to multiple patients, and are grown using a patented low-oxygen cell expansion technology licensed from the Schepens Eye Research Institute at Harvard Medical School.
-Through our collaboration with Schepens we have developed the ability to scale hRPCs using this technology and we have established GMP-compliant hRPC cell bank to provide future drug product.
+These hRPC cells are used allogeneically, which means cells from a single source are capable of treating multiple patients.
+Through the Company’s long-standing collaboration with the Schepens Eye Research Unit at Harvard Medical School, we have developed the ability to scale up the manufacturing of the hRPCs using a patented low-oxygen cell expansion technology.
+Further, using this technology, we have established a GMP-compliant hRPC cell bank to provide future drug product.